Emperor (2012 film): Plot

 Kido arrives unexpectedly to offer testimony about the Supreme Council's deadlock over the question of surrendering and how Hirohito recorded a broadcast offering surrender to thwart the radical militarists in the Imperial Army.
 Before the recording could be broadcast, the militarists attempted a coup and attacked the Imperial Palace.
 The Emperor and Kido survived and transmitted the recording.
 Because all the other witnesses committed suicide and all records were destroyed, Fellers is left with only Kido's testimony, claiming that although the Emperor's role is primarily ceremonial, Hirohito had been critical in ending the war.
 Fellers visits General Kajima, who explains the Japanese people's selflessness and strong devotion to cultural values drives them to both great sacrifice and unspeakable crimes.
 Kajima can't speak to the Emperor's guilt, but confirms his role in ending the war.
 He gives Fellers a box of folded letters from Aya addressed to him and confirms she had died in an Allied bombing raid.
+Heartbroken, Fellers leaves to go talk to MacArthur about keeping Hirohito as emperor for the Japanese people.

 Fellers concludes the Emperor's guilt or innocence cannot be known, but his role in ending the war was undeniably significant.
 MacArthur is displeased by his report's lack of conclusive evidence.
-Fellers argues the Emperor should be exonerated as the Allies have already agreed to keep him as the head of state.Fellers arranges a meeting between MacArthur and the Emperor, and confesses to MacArthur his role in diverting Allied bombers from Shizuoka for personal reasons.
+Fellers argues the Emperor should be exonerated as the Allies have already agreed to keep him as the head of state.
+Fellers arranges a meeting between MacArthur and the Emperor, and confesses to MacArthur his role in diverting Allied bombers from Shizuoka for personal reasons.
 MacArthur dismisses it because it cost no American lives.
 When Emperor Hirohito arrives, he offers himself to be punished alone in Japan's stead.
 MacArthur states he has no intention of punishing Japan or Hirohito, and wishes only to discuss collaboration regarding Japan's reconstruction.
+As Fellers leaves, he imagines a life with Aya that could no longer happen, and takes his translator out for a drink.